johnsont4/Stats_Projects-HW/README.md

 # Stats_Projects-HW
-This is a collection of my academic coursework.
-It includes projects and other R files from applied regression analysis, statistical inference, sampling techniques, data science, and other courses.
+This repository is a collection of my academic coursework.
+It includes projects and other R files from my statistics courses at [Carleton College](https://www.carleton.edu/).
+Throughout my time as a statistics major, I completed projects that require advanced statistical modeling, shiny web development, and more.
+Click on each course folder and navigate to the "projects" directory to find .Rmd files with my R code and finalized technical reports.